angela00kim/data-portfolio/02-exchange-recommendation-engine/README.md

 ## Business Problem
 - High buyback rate (~71%) compared to exchanges (~29%)
 - No standardized method to recommend alternative products
+- Need to incorporate the daily changes in inventory at each designated warehouse
 - Manual and inconsistent decision-making across agents and product groups

 ## Challenge: Schema Complexity
 The most complex part of this project was data normalization.
-Model naming patterns changed every year and varied by product group (e.g., 2021 Washers vs. 2023 Washer).
+Model naming patterns changed every year and varied by product group (e.g., 2021 Washers vs. 2023 Washer; 2024 Dryers vs. 2024 Refrigerators).
-- Strategy: Built a Python-logic inspired Regex parser in SQL.
+- Strategy: implement Regex parser in SQL after identify naming patters within each product group
-- Result: Successfully extracted 10+ attributes (Series, Capacity, Year) from unstructured strings, making the engine "future-proof" for new model releases.
+- Result: Successfully extracted 10+ attributes (Series, Capacity, Year) from unstructured strings, making the engine "future-proof" for new model releases

 ## Solution
 Developed a recommendation system that generates **top 5 alternative products per model** based on structured similarity logic and business constraints.

 The system supports:
-- Refrigerator, Washer, Dryer, WashTower, MWO, and TV
+- Refrigerator, Washer, Dryer, WashTower, Microwaves, and TV
 - Same-color and different-color recommendations
 - Inventory-aware decision making